Pediatric Type 1 Diabetes Mellitus Medication

 Insulin aspart (NovoLog)

-Onset of action is 10-30 minutes, peak activity is 1-2 hours, and duration of action is 3-6 hours.
+Rapid-acting insulin.
+Insulin aspart is approved by the FDA for use in children aged >2 y with type 1 DM for SC daily injections and for SC continuous infusion by external insulin pump; however, it has not been studied in pediatric patients with type 2 DM.
+Onset of action is 10-30 minutes, peak activity is 1-2 h, and duration of action is 3-6 h.
 Insulin aspart is homologous with regular human insulin, with the exception of the single substitution of the amino acid proline with aspartic acid in position B28.
 The drug is produced by recombinant DNA technology.
 Insulin lowers blood glucose levels by stimulating peripheral glucose uptake, especially by skeletal muscle and fat, and by inhibiting hepatic glucose production.
 It inhibits lipolysis in the adipocyte, inhibits proteolysis, and enhances protein synthesis.
 Insulin is the principal hormone required for proper glucose use in normal metabolic processes.

 Insulin glulisine (Apidra)